AdobeDocs/journey-optimizer.es-ES/help/using/personalization/functions/string.md

 ## Not equal to{#notEqualTo}

-La función `notEqualTo` se utiliza para determinar si una cadena no es igual a la cadena especificada.
+La variable `notEqualTo` para determinar si una cadena no es igual a la cadena especificada.

 **Formato**